- What’s a Peer Tutor?

 Tutorial services begin after the add/drop period and end on the last day of classes.

-It has been 3 days since I joined a Group Tutorial and I have not been contacted by my tutor.
+I have not been contacted by my tutor.

 I would like to request a specific tutor.